Kernel-Based Distributed Q-Learning: A Scalable Reinforcement Learning Approach for Dynamic Treatment Regimes: Introduction

-With (\ref{QandV}), the optimal treatment decisions can be determined by maximizing the optimal $Q$-functions.
-Thus, researchers have developed efficient algorithms for finding optimal $Q$-functions, which are named $Q$-learning algorithms \citep{watkins1992q}, in the realm of RL.
+{showing that the optimal treatment decisions can be determined by maximizing the optimal $Q$-functions}.
+Thus, researchers have developed efficient algorithms for finding optimal $Q$-functions in the realm of RL \citep{murphy2005generalization}.
 With $ Q_{T+1}^*=0$, the definition of $Q_t^*$ indicates that